commonplace-wiki/knowledgebase/open-knowledge-format.md

 type: Wiki Page
 title: Open Knowledge Format
 description: How Commonplace maps to the OKF specification, and the Markdown conventions for writing pages.
-timestamp: '2026-07-19T19:59:19.623Z'
+timestamp: '2026-08-02T14:02:08.875Z'
 ---

-Commonplace stores content following the [Open Knowledge Format (OKF)](https://github.com/GoogleCloudPlatform/knowledge-catalog/blob/main/okf/SPEC.md), an open specification for keeping knowledge in plain files inside a Git repository.
+Commonplace stores content following the [Open Knowledge Format (OKF)](https://github.com/GoogleCloudPlatform/knowledge-catalog/blob/main/okf/SPEC.md), an open specification for keeping knowledge in plain Markdown files inside a Git repository.
 This has a practical consequence: your wiki remains open is not locked into Commonplace.
 Any OKF-aware tool, any text editor, and any AI agent can work with the same repository.

 ## The Format